matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 ```
 slide title: ENJOY YOUR LIFE

-[ Photo of woods next to a river. ]
+[ Photo of woods next to a body of water. ]
 ```

 ... you need to enjoy your life.
 It is fine to work hard part of the